 New and modern buildings prominently cover today's campus, which spreads in both directions from the picturesque Red Cedar River.
-A post-war building program of more than \$35,500,000, over \$20,000,000 of which is self-liquidating, has added tremendously to the college's physical plant.
-The construction program included seven large classroom and laboratory buildings, the Kellogg Center for Continuing Education, a steam generating plant, six large dormitories, a dormitory food storage building, 11 apartment buildings and additions to the Student Union and Macklin Field stadium.
+A post-war building program of more than \$44,000,000, over \$24,300,000 of which is self-liquidating, has added tremendously to the college's physical plant.
+The construction program included seven classroom and laboratory buildings, the Kellogg Center for Continuing Education, a library, married student apartments, a steam generating plant, dormitories, a dormitory food storage building, 11 apartment buildings and additions to the Student Union and Macklin Field stadium.
 All these stand in a campus setting as beautiful and spacious as any in the country.

-Students at Michigan State come from every section of Michigan, every state in the nation, and more than 40 foreign countries.
+Students at Michigan State come from every section of Michigan, every state in the nation, and more than 54 foreign countries.
 Among the faculty are distinguished scholars and educators whose names are internationally famous.